What is Slab Settlement

 Whether your foundation repair contractor will utilize steel push piers, helical piers, or another option will be down to your specific situation.
 However, in general, the difference between steel push piers and helical piers is slight.
 Push piers are driven deep into the ground and attached, and helical piers are also driven into the ground, but they have a spiral structure to make sure that the hold is stronger.
 They are then attached to the building’s foundation as well.

 Slab settlement is one of the most common foundation repair issues and we deal with this a lot.
 We treat our customers like family and we will make sure to answer any questions you have.
 After the job, we clean up the work site to look better than when we arrived.
-We do not cut corners, and we are a respected Kansas City area foundation repair and waterproofing company.
+We do not cut corners, and we are a respected Kansas City area foundation slab settlement repair and waterproofing company.